embrace-io/embrace-docs/docs/unity/integration/log-message-api.md

 1. The first argument is a string and represents the message itself.
 2. This is the severity of the event.
 Typically we use this mechanism for errors, warnings, and occasionally for tracing purposes, but [breadcrumbs](/ios/5x/integration/breadcrumbs) are better for that purpose.
 3. The third argument is a dictionary of key-value pairs.
 When logging an event, break out any details into this dictionary and you will be able to categorize and filter on those values.
-4. A boolean indicating whether or not we should include a screenshot with this alert.

 import LogLimit from '@site/shared/log-limit.md';